Tuesday, August 15th

 Dr. Catherine Gransard

 She is a Group Analyst at the Israeli Institute of Group Analysis.
-She will address in her clinical lecture a topic related to the theme of the Symposium.
+In her clinical lecture she will address a topic related to the theme of the Symposium.

 Saturday, August 19th